-The Department of Health and Human Development will undertake a full review of our Role and Scope Document every three years.
-The Department RTP Committee shall be responsible for revising and updating the document.
-Tenurable faculty within the Department shall vote on proposed changes.
-The revised document will be submitted to the UPTC Chair after the review committee completes all reviews for that year.
+The Department of Counseling will undertake a full review of our Role and Scope Document every three years.
+Tenurable faculty within the department shall vote on proposed changes.
+The revised document will be submitted to the URTPC Chair after the review committee completes all reviews for that year.